goreleaser/goreleaser/www/docs/customization/archive.md

       # a more complete example, check the globbing deep dive bellow
       - src: '*.md'
         dst: docs
-        # if src matches multiple files, strip their parent folders when adding to the archive.
+        # Strip parent folders when adding files to the archive.
-        # this only has effect when using glob.
+        # Default: false
         strip_parent: true
+        # File info.
+        # Not all fields are supported by all formats available formats.
-        # file info defaults to the file info of the actual file if not provided.
+        # Defaults to the file info of the actual file if not provided.
         info:
           owner: root
           group: root